C3PablO/pablo-romero-jaren-site/_posts/en/electrolux_ds.md

 ## My role
 The project spans three different platforms: web, mobile, and appliances and my involvement in SHAPE has allowed me to engage in numerous activities, offering me a unique opportunity to contribute and learn across various aspects of design and technology.
+<br/>
 My efforts have been particularly concentrated on:
-<br/>

 - Providing high quality assets and reducing complexity for the audience of the system
 - Working closely with developers to ensure the best alignment possible between design and code.
-- Enabling adoption of the system though good communication and workshops.
+- Enabling adoption of the system through good communication, workshops and migration resources.
 - Provide an optimal experience for the end user.
 <br/>